Samantha Power: Resignation from the campaign

 In a March 6, 2008, interview with The Scotsman, she said:

 We fucked up in Ohio.
 In Ohio, they are obsessed and Hillary is going to town on it, because she knows Ohio's the only place they can win.
 She is a monster, too—that is off the record—she is stooping to anything ... if you are poor and she is telling you some story about how Obama is going to take your job away, maybe it will be more effective.
 The amount of deceit she has put forward is really unattractive.

-Power apologized for the remarks on the night of the March 6 interview, saying that they "do not reflect my feelings about Sen. Clinton, whose leadership and public service I have long admired", and telling Irish TV reporter Michael Fisher: "Of course I regret them.
+Power apologized for the remarks on the night of the March 6 interview, saying that they "do not reflect my feelings about Senator Clinton, whose leadership and public service I have long admired", and telling Irish TV reporter Michael Fisher: "Of course I regret them.
 I can't even believe they came out of my mouth. ... in every public appearance I've ever made talking about Senator Clinton, I have sung her praises as the leader she has been, the intellect.
 She's also incredibly warm, funny. ...
 I wish I could go back in time."
 The next day, in the wake of reaction to the remarks, she resigned from the Obama campaign.
 Soon afterward, The Weekly Standard said that it "might have been the most ill-starred book tour since the invention of movable type."

 Following her resignation, she also appeared on The Colbert Report on March 17, 2008, saying, "can I just clarify and say, I don't think Hillary Clinton is a monster ... we have three amazing candidates left in the race."
 When Power later joined the State Department transition team, an official close to the transition said Power had apologized and that her "gesture to bury the hatchet" with Clinton had been well received.
-Power attended Clinton's swearing-in ceremony on February 2 and collaborated with her during her four-year tenure as Secretary of State.